 For questions or more information, please email DentalAmalgam@

-- Inspect the amalgam separator(s), at a minimum, once per month to ensure proper operation and confirm that there is no bypass of the treatment system.
+- Inspect the amalgam separator(s), at a minimum, once per month to ensure proper operation and confirm that there is no bypass of the separator.

-- Repair or replace defective amalgam removal equipment/components in accordance to the manufacturer’s instructions.
+- Repair or replace defective amalgam removal equipment/components in accordance with the manufacturer’s specifications.

-- Regularly maintain the amalgam separator(s) by replacing retaining cartridges, separator canisters, filters, and/or other treatment units annually, or whenever the unit reaches the manufacturer’s design capacity, whichever comes first.
+- Maintain the amalgam separator(s) regularly by replacing retaining cartridges, separator canisters, filters, and/or other treatment units annually, or whenever the unit reaches the manufacturer’s design capacity, whichever comes first.

-- The use of oxidizing or acidic cleaners to flush dental unit water lines is prohibited.
+- Do not use oxidizing or acidic cleaners to flush dental unit water lines.

 - Collect scrap amalgam from chair-side traps, screens, vacuum pump filters, dental tools, and/or other collection devices for off-site disposal.
 Scrap amalgam must not be flushed down the drain.

 - Maintain logs documenting amalgam separator maintenance activities and waste amalgam disposal.